Seated Liberty Dollars were struck from 1840 till 1873 and coins were made in Philadelphia, Carson City, New Orleans and San Francisco.

 Crisp brilliant mint luster and a sharp strike with exceptionally clean surfaces.

 Flashy white luster with just a trace of toning.
-The strike is very sharp and the surfaces have just minor marks.
+The strike is very sharp and the surfaces are very clean for the grade.

 Blast white with nearly mark-free surfaces.
 The strike is sharp except for the head of Liberty which is almost always soft on this date.